 Pierre and Lou also made an appearance: more on that later.
 You’d think that at their age, the rural tranquility of La Grée might have lost some of its appeal.
 Apparently not, at least in small doses.

 The great thing about a diligent photographer is that she captures the mood in a way that no written or oral report could.
 At La Grée, Daphné and Alban had a visibly fun time fooling around by themselves.
 The dates on the photos show that they were alone with their grandfather for the first two or three days, and made the most of it.

 Then came the visitors!
 La Grée was always a social place.
 It’s a cottage, not a house, with a caravan parked outside and sometimes a tent pitched outside, each for the overflow, but the size never mattered.
 There was always room for all.
 In fact, the limited space prompted a kind of sharing and adaptation which would never have occurred in a larger property.

 It must have felt great for her and Alban to be able to welcome him again to La Grée: he had spent as a lot of time there with Marie-Hélène before she moved in with me.
-In some sense, they were back to square one, at least temporarily.
+In some sense, they were back to square one.